If I were going to choose between Nero and Titus, I would definitely side with Nero. He was a monster in a number of ways (for example, see this post

 In Titus' defense, any excesses attributed to Titus by the Jews, I believe he would say that they egged him on by their own intransigence.
 That would be the impression I get from reading about him in Josephus' Jewish Wars

-But it depends on how one understands the phrasing of Rev 13:18.
+But all this depends on how one understands the phrasing of Rev 13:18.

 Rev 13:18 ESV "It is the number of a man" = lends itself to identifying a particular individual.